cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 ##### Characteristics:

-* Platform teams staff roles not traditionally found in internal serving or technical teams, for example, product management and user experience
+* Platform teams staff roles not traditionally found in internal serving or technical teams, for example, product management and user experience.
-* The team publicizes a roadmap internally to the organization which indicates the value delivered and high level feature targets
+* The team publicizes a roadmap internally to the organization, which indicates the value delivered and high level feature targets.
-* Features are tested for both implementation quality and user experience during design, delivery, and post deployment
+* Features are tested for both implementation quality and user experience during design, delivery, and post deployment.
-* Feature removal is a key part of the conversation, the goal is to have a well supported, well used suite of capabilities instead of a sprawling estate that may not be maintained
+* Feature removal is a key part of the conversation, the goal is to have a well supported, well used suite of capabilities instead of a sprawling estate that may not be maintained.

-##### Examples Scenarios:
+##### Example Scenarios:

 * Data derived from platform usage metrics inform decisions to allocate funds and staff to the most impactful initiatives.